ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 voltage monitoring.

 ## Prerequisites

+### ESP32 Tools
-Prior to building this firmware you'll need to have a working installation of the Espressif ESP32 IDF V5.0 toolchain.
+Prior to building this firmware you'll need to have a working installation of the Espressif ESP32 IDF toolchain.
+Unfortunately there are many different versions available and not all components and features used here are compatible across them all.
+This project was initially built against an intermediate release of unstable V5.0 and the most recent V5.0 no longer supports the WiFi Manager component so it's best to fall back to the V4.4.1.
 You can find it here:

 https://github.com/espressif/esp-idf

-Make sure you get V5.0 and that you've done all the proper installation and setup steps.
+Make sure you get `(stable)V4.4.1` and that you've done all the proper installation and setup steps.

+### Components
 This firmware also relies on the ESP32 WiFi Manager component.
 To get it do the following:
 ```